-Progressive results of the computer tally and distribution of preferences will be released daily from polling night until the conclusion of the count.
-Candidates should be aware that while these progressive results will serve as an indication of the likely winning candidates, the final result may be different from interim results.
+Progressive results of the computer tally and distribution of preferences will be released daily (with the exception of Sunday) from polling night until the conclusion of the count.
+Candidates should be aware that while these progressive results will serve as an indication of the likely winning candidates, the final result may differ from interim results.